 \subsection{Clock noise}

-The clock noise affects satellite-ground clock comparisons.
-The frequency output of an atomic clock can be modeled as superposition of statistically independent noises.
+Clock noise is an important limiting factor in satellite-ground clock comparison.
+The output of an atomic clock can be modeled as a superposition of statistically independent noise processes.
 Characterizing the stochastic noise properties, the one-sided power spectral density of fractional frequency fluctuations can be expressed as \cite{lesage1979characterization}

-where $f_F$ is the Fourier frequency variable, and $h_{n}$ is the noise intensity coefficient for each $f_F$.
-There are five fundamental noise types, white phase modulation noise ($f_F^{2}$), flicker phase modulation noise ($f_F^1$), white frequency modulation noise ($f_F^{0}$), flicker frequency modulation noise ($f_F^{-1}$), and random walk frequency modulation noise ($f_F^{-2}$).
+where $f$ is the Fourier frequency variable and $h_n$ is the noise coefficient associated with the corresponding power-law component.
+The five fundamental noise types are white phase modulation noise ($f^{2}$), flicker phase modulation noise ($f^{1}$), white frequency modulation noise ($f^{0}$), flicker frequency modulation noise ($f^{-1}$), and random-walk frequency modulation noise ($f^{-2}$).
 Based on the five types of clock noises, we can model and analyse the atomic clock frequency in the precision metrology application.